 Mexico saved me.

 I met so many interesting, lively singles from Latin America and across the globe.
 They told me stories, invited me to events, and introduced me to their friends.
-They wanted to do things in their spare time that was stimulating and challenging.
+They wanted to do things in their spare time that were stimulating and challenging.
 My world was changed.

 Within two weeks of arriving in Mexico City, I met my boyfriend.
 That was six years ago, and we’re still together today.